-My coaching style is rooted in the proven workouts I’ve picked up from studying the best training methodology available and through working with some of the best endurance coaches in the world.
-Each training block is bio-individual and based on your athletic training and injury history, current time commitments, schedule, and recent training activity.
+Our coaching style is rooted in the proven workouts we’ve picked up from studying the best training methodology available and through working with some of the best endurance coaches in the world.
+Each training block is individualized and based on your athletic training and injury history, current time commitments, schedule, and recent training activity.
 Training for a 100 miler?
 No problem.
 Big ski mountaineering objective?
 Check.
 Working a 9-5, and then some?
 We’ve got a plan for that.

 Training in this program is meant to provide an outlet for tuning into your finer body feedback mechanisms, provide a space for self-care, and build self-awareness.
 These programs are meant to provide relief from daily emotional and mental stresses, not add more.
 So, together we will work to build a training schedule that fits your needs and individual life-stresses to bring out the elite athlete in everyone.